ver04/python_practice/Portfolio Projects/README.md

 <h1>Portfolio Projects</h1>

-In this place would after time be a collection of special projects to showcase my Python and Data analysis skills.
+In this place would after time be a curated collection of special projects to showcase my Python and Data analysis skills.

 <h2>Guidelines</h2>